We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 GoToWebinar by LogMeIn

 This article began with a LogMeIn service and appropriately ends with one.
 However, GoToWebinar doesn’t directly compete with GoToMeeting, but complements it in the best possible way.
 This is because GoToWebinar is not, strictly speaking, a web conferencing service, but a tool that facilitates online events and seminars.
 Even so, we believe that it belongs on this list, simply because it satisfies a large portion of web conferencing requirements, while specializing in online training.
+GoToWebinar supplies the infrastructure necessary to easily prepare, produce, and broadcast live webinars for the purpose of employee and partner training.
+In combination with the other applications in the GoTo series of services, this service allows you to go from preparing a webinar to presenting it in fewer steps, while at the same time, maintaining the required level of communication and collaboration with your partners.

 Pros: